nancyjkang/fintrack-platform-v5/docs/features/account-balance-history/planning.md

     // 4.
 For each date, calculate balance using MVP accounting methods
     // 5.
 Calculate daily net amounts
     // 6.
 Return sorted chronologically
   }

   /**
+   * Calculate running balance for each transaction in a list */ async calculateRunningBalances(
+    transactions: Transaction[],
+    accountId: number
+  ): Promise<TransactionWithBalance[]> {
+    // 1.
+Sort transactions by date ascending for calculation
+    // 2.
+Calculate balance after each transaction using MVP accounting methods
+    // 3.
+Return with running balances, sorted by date descending (newest first) }

+  /**